PythonSpring/pyspring-core/README.md

 # **PySpring** Framework

 #### **PySpring** is a Python web framework inspired by Spring Boot.
-It combines FastAPI for the web layer, SQLModel for ORM, and Pydantic for data validation.
+It combines FastAPI for the web layer, and Pydantic for data validation.
 PySpring provides a structured approach to building scalable web applications with `auto dependency injection`, `auto configuration management` and a `web server` for hosting your application.

 ## Key Features
 - **Application Initialization**: `PySpringApplication` class serves as the main entry point for the **PySpring** application.
 It initializes the application from a configuration file, scans the application source directory for Python files, and groups them into class files and model files.